anon-blue/anon.blue/README.txt

   Rough winds do shake the darling buds of May,
   And Summer's lease hath all too short a date:             WAS
   Sometime too hot the eye of heaven shines,                  HERE!
-  And oft' is his golkkklee ttyytyyytw134CHINA  IS                           ggd fsfdfdsfs y fair from fair sometime declines,                              ttftg ftgfyhggghhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhmm'd;
+  And oft' is his golkgaywadawdsawdlawddjsadwioadadadasdnhpiqwip1isdwadwa    ggd fsfdfdsfs y fair from fair sometime declines,                              ttftg ftgfyhggghhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhmm'd;
   But thy eternal Summer shall not fade,